 Think of it this way – why would someone continue to dump money into a losing investment year after year for a purpose other than to generate a tax loss (i.e. no significant business reason)?

 Also, abnormal losses for a certain year may also raise a red flag particularly with frequently abused/misreported expense categories such as repairs and maintenance (the IRS will audit you for capital expenditure treatment).

 IRS Audit Red Flags – Part Six

 Unreimbursed Employee Expenses

-Home Office Deductions for Businesses That Have are Not Run From the Home
+Home Office Deductions for Businesses That Are Not Run From The Home

 This one is probably a close second on the categories that are challenged by the IRS as meals, entertainment, and travel (MET) deductions are one of the most frequently used and abused deductions.

 As such, high MET deductions, especially when not supported by substantial business revenue to justify the expense, will likely increase your risk of an IRS audit.